Esri/arcgis-pro-sdk/README.md

 ## Release notes

-### ArcGIS Pro 2.7 SDK for .NET
+### ArcGIS Pro 2.8 SDK for .NET

-These release notes describe details of the ArcGIS Pro 2.7 SDK for .NET release.
+These release notes describe details of the ArcGIS Pro 2.8 SDK for .NET release.
 Here you will find information about available functionality as well as known issues and limitations.

 #### What's new

-The following functionality is available at the ArcGIS Pro 2.7 SDK for .NET release:
+The following functionality is available at the ArcGIS Pro 2.8 SDK for .NET release:

 #### 1. API Enhancements

-**Editing**<br/>
-* New sketch events are available:  sketch modified, vertex events, and undo/redo.
+**Content**<br/>
+* New support for favorites, and downloading and managing offline maps.

 **Geodatabase**<br/>
-* New Topology API and a DDL pre-release API are available.
+* New DDL API for geodatabase schema creation.
+*
+**Geometry:**<br/>
+* Enhancements for polygon and polyline geometry builders.

 **Layout**<br/>
-* Various Enhancements including view-page transformations and bulk element creation.

-**GraphicsLayer**<br/>
-* Bulk element creation

-**Map Authoring:**<br/>
-* New Device location API for GPS/GNSS data collection.
-Symbol Picker and Searcher user controls.
+* Added support for multipoint graphics.

 **Map Exploration:**<br/>
-* New Reports API enhancements for report editing and management.

-**Parcel Fabric:**<br/>
-* Now in full release at 2.7, developers can build record-driven workflows.

-**3D Layers :**<br/>
-* New Voxel layer API to create and manage voxel layer slices, sections, isosurfaces, voxel layer lighting and rendering.

-**Geometry:**<br/>
-* Geometry engine enhancements.
+* Enhancements to the Reports API, including report events.
+Performance improvements for the TableControl.

 **.NET Framework 4.8:**<br/>
 *  As with the release of ArcGIS Pro 2.5, the minimum .NET target is now 4.8.
 What does this mean for you and your add-ins?
-      * Existing add-ins, already deployed, will work at 2.7 with no change to their forward compatibility.
+      * Existing add-ins, already deployed, will work at 2.8 with no change to their forward compatibility.
-      * New add-ins created at 2.7 will require the minimum target framework set to 4.8 or they will not compile (this is the default setting in the Pro SDK).
+      * New add-ins created at 2.8 will require the minimum target framework set to 4.8 or they will not compile (this is the default setting in the Pro SDK).
-      * Existing add-ins which are recompiled at 2.7 (e.g. because a code change was made) will also require the minimum target framework set to 4.8 or they will not compile.
-Note: As always, if an existing add-in is changed for any reason, the desktopVersion attribute in its Config.daml file should be changed to reflect the version of Pro it was last compiled against, in this case, now 2.7.
+      * Existing add-ins which are recompiled at 2.8 (e.g. because a code change was made) will also require the minimum target framework set to 4.8 or they will not compile.
+Note: As always, if an existing add-in is changed for any reason, the desktopVersion attribute in its Config.daml file should be changed to reflect the version of Pro it was last compiled against, in this case, now 2.8.

+**Notes**<br/>
+*  Starting at ArcGIS Pro 2.8, when recompiling add-ins made with previous versions, it is recommended that you change the Platform Target in Visual Studio from "Any CPU" to "x64".
+Starting at ArcGIS Pro 2.8, a number of the ArcGIS Pro extensions are now being built x64 to accommodate the latest CEF upgrade.
+Please refer to the [requirements section above](#requirements) for more details.
+*  Starting at 2.8, when opening a user control .xaml using the Visual Studio Designer, it can result in the error "Could not load file or assembly 'ArcGIS.Desktop.Framework".
+The XAML Designer that currently ships with Visual Studio 2017 and 2019 is not capable of loading x64 assemblies.
+Therefore, starting at 2.8, if a user control references other controls residing in ArcGIS Pro x64-built assemblies, such as "ArcGIS.Desktop.Framework" in this particular case, the Designer can trigger these assembly loading errors.
+These errors, if they do occur, have no effect on compiling, debugging, and running ArcGIS Pro extensions and can be ignored.
+Note: simply closing the Designer tab or switching to the XAML view will clear them.
+Please refer to the [requirements section above](#requirements) for more details.

 Please consult technical support article [How To: Convert a version 2.0 to 2.4 ArcGIS Pro SDK add-in solution to Pro 2.5 and later versions](https://support.esri.com/en/Technical-Article/000022645) for more information

-For a detailed list of changes to the ArcGIS Pro API refer to the [What's new for developers at 2.7 ](https://pro.arcgis.com/en/pro-app/sdk/api-reference/#topic15120.html) topic in the [ArcGIS Pro  API Reference Guide](https://pro.arcgis.com/en/pro-app/sdk/api-reference/#topic1.html).
+For a detailed list of changes to the ArcGIS Pro API refer to the [What's new for developers at 2.8 ](https://pro.arcgis.com/en/pro-app/sdk/api-reference/#topic15120.html) topic in the [ArcGIS Pro  API Reference Guide](https://pro.arcgis.com/en/pro-app/sdk/api-reference/#topic1.html).

 #### 2. SDK Resources